COVID 19: Self-Employed Workers Need Our Help Now More Than Ever

 Let’s ensure that workers get the safety net they need and deserve, not just in the immediate term, but sustainably and over the long term.

-Author Anthony Beilin is CEO and Co-Founder of Collective Benefits.
+About Anthony Beilin, CEO and Co-Founder of Collective Benefits